primeeng-adil/netsuite-takeoff-integration/README.md

 # NetSuite Takeoff Integrator
 Welcome to the NetSuite Takeoff Integrator repository!
 The software is intended to be used by Prime Engineering Business Team to automatically generate proposals on NetSuite.
-The following section details on the installation process:

 ## Installation
 To install the integrator:
-1. Get the latest installer release from
+1. Get the latest installer from [here](#www.google.com).
+2. Install the program at desired location
+3. Install chromedriver (refer to [Chromedriver](#Chromedriver))
+4. Run the program!

 ## Usage
 Using the integrator is quite simple.
 The only requirement is to fill in all the mandatory fields, that is all the fields